Recursive Competitive Equilibrium - Explained

 - Economics, Finance, & Analytics

-Recursive Competitive Equilibrium (RCE) Definition
+What is the Recursive Competitive Equilibrium (RCE)?

 The recursive competitive equilibrium (RCE) is said to be an equilibrium concept.
 An equilibrium concept in the sense that, when external economic influences are absent, and economic forces like supply and demand are equal; there would not be any change in the equilibrium values of the economic variables.
 In the standard text perfect equilibrium for example, the point at which the quantity supply equals the quantity demanded is said to be the point at which equilibrium has occurred.
 The Recursive Competitive Equilibrium assists economists and analysts to investigate economics issues such as monetary and fiscal policies, and unsteadiness in business cycles.